Tropikej/blueTag_shifter/README.md

 JTAGulator alternative for RP2040 microcontroller based development boards including RPi Pico.
 Huge shout-out to Joe Grand for his JTAGulator project!

+This fork aims to add level shifting functionnalities to the blueTag.
+The voltage translation is configurable via the serial communication.

 ![](images/swd.JPG?raw=true "blueTag detecting SWD pinout on STM32 Blue Pill & a Raspberry Pi Pico")